 Digital Media and Learning CoLab

-Working Futures™ has been working with Cybermedia to research, design, develop and deliver high quality engaging digital learning content and experiences that target future skills.
+Working Futures™ has been working with Cybermedia to research, design, develop and deliver high quality engaging digital learning content and authentic assessment experiences that target human and future leadership capabilities.

 Traditional structured formal qualifications promote learning that is often more generalised, discipline based, and focused on knowledge transfer.
 It can be expensive and time-consuming if you only need part of the degree or wish to prioritise to meet immediate needs.

 But qualifications can be disaggregated or built into micro-learning chunks and still can stack into the formal, macro-qualification.
 This occurs through micro-credentials which target specific learning or capabilities required in the future workplace.
 These forms of nano-degrees or micro-credentials offer a more personalised, efficient and cost-effective way to ensure your workforce are keeping their skills relevant and certified.
 Working Futures™ has been working with:

 - DeakinCo to identify future capabilities required in professional work and to develop a framework Deakin University can use to not only recognise professional capabilities, but to assure credit or enhanced entry into their post-graduate qualifications for those attaining a micro-credential.